Further details about our 5-year housing land supply and the Housing Delivery Test, which assesses progress in delivering new homes within the Borough

 For comparison, previous housing trajectories, for 2018-19 and 2019-20, are available to download here:

-The Government have introduced a new test for Local Planning Authorities.
-This is part of a range of measures they're seeking to introduce to help achieve their ambition for 300,000 + new homes to be built every year in England by the mid 2020’s.
-This new test is called the Housing Delivery Test (HDT).
+In 2018, the Government introduced a new test for Local Planning Authorities known as the Housing Delivery Test.
+This is part of a range of measures the Government is seeking to introduce to help achieve its ambition for 300,000 + new homes to be built every year in England by the mid 2020s.

 - govern the actions or measures we're required to take, or the penalties we face